FAQ

 Finally, our 9905 Adjustable ring, which supports fixtures from 9″ to 16-1/8″ features 8-pole blocks, also to be used with an Octa.

-Our F2 and F2X Lightbanks feature a number of ways to attach either to stands.
+Our F2 and F2X Lightbanks feature a number of ways to attach to stands.

 For low height suspension (5-6 feet) a standard C-Stand is suitable, as the total weight (listed below) is dispersed over the four stands, however it is important to factor in the lights you’ll be using inside the F2X as well.